dacharyc/prfocus-website/content/en/press/index.md

 * PRs with updates change color to let you know there's something new.
 * PR workflow *Checks*, *Commits*, *Comments*, or *Reviews* are bolded when there are updates so you can quickly scan what's new.
-* Click into a pull request to view all the relevant PR details without leaving the app.
-Changes since you last viewed the details have a **New** label.
+* View all the relevant PR details without leaving the app; changes have a **New** label.
 * Every workflow *Check*, *Commit*, *Comment*, or *Review* has a link to go directly to the element in GitHub.
-Easily view failed pull request checks, see what's new in a commit, or reply to important comments.
+Click through to the GitHub UI to drill into failed checks, see what's changed in a commit, or reply to important comments.
 * PRs that haven't been updated for a while automatically move out of your main dashboard to a special *Inactive PRs* dashboard.
 They get out of the way of your everyday work, but go to a dedicated dashboard so you don't forget about them.
 * PRs that are closed automatically move to the *Archived PRs* dashboard.
-They disappear from your main dashboard when they're no longer relevant, but you can always view the details again in their dedicated dashboard.

 ## App Details